kovidgoyal/calibre/manual/xpath.rst

-In this tutorial, you will be given a gentle introduction to `XPath <http://en.wikipedia.org/wiki/XPath>`_, a query language that can be used to select arbitrary parts of `HTML <http://en.wikipedia.org/wiki/HTML>`_ documents in |app|.
+In this tutorial, you will be given a gentle introduction to `XPath <http://en.wikipedia.org/wiki/XPath>`_, a query language that can be used to select arbitrary parts of `HTML <http://en.wikipedia.org/wiki/HTML>`_ documents in calibre.
 XPath is a widely used standard, and googling it will yield a ton of information.
 This tutorial, however, focuses on using XPath for ebook related tasks like finding chapter headings in an unstructured HTML document.